juliensimon/arcee-demos/conductor-ab-testing/README.md

      ---
      ```

-4. Add your Conductor API key as a secret:
+4. Add your API keys as secrets:
    - Go to your Space settings
    - Navigate to the "Repository secrets" section
-   - Add a new secret with the name `CONDUCTOR_API_KEY` and your API key as the value
+   - Add a new secret with the name `CONDUCTOR_API_KEY` and your Conductor API key as the value
+   - Add another secret with the name `TOGETHER_API_KEY` and your Together.ai API key as the value (optional)

 5. Deploy your Space:
    - Commit and push your changes to GitHub